 - Craisins - add an extra layer of sweetness with craisins.

-- Nuts – if you don’t like walnuts, replace them with almonds, pecans or any other kind of nut you like.
+- Nuts - if you don’t like walnuts, replace them with almonds, pecans, or any other nut you like.
 You can also omit them completely.

-- Ala Mode – Warm banana bread pudding topped with a scoop of ice cream can’t be beaten.
-Add some caramel sauce as a topping and you will fall in love.
+- Ala Mode - Warm banana bread pudding topped with a scoop of ice cream can’t be beaten.
+Add caramel sauce as a topping, and you will fall in love.

-The best way to ripen bananas is to place an apple with the bananas and put them in a paper bag.
-Make sure to keep the bag out of direct sunlight, so it doesn’t heat the paper bag.
+The best way to ripen bananas is to place an apple with them and put them in a paper bag.
+Keep the bag out of direct sunlight so it doesn’t heat the paper bag.

-If you are in a hurry for them to ripen one option would be to bake them in the oven.
-Leave the peel on the bananas and bake at 350 degrees for 12 – 20 minutes.
+If you are in a hurry for them to ripen, one option would be to bake them in the oven.
+Leave the peel on the bananas and bake at 350 degrees for 12 - 20 minutes.
 Once the skin is black, then you know it is ready.
-Remove the banana from the oven and let cool.
-Once cool you need to remove the banana from the peel and mash.
-Then it is ready to be added to your favorite recipes.
-(This can be done on a grill too!)
+Remove the banana from the oven and let it cool.

 You can see all of the deliciously sweet banana chunks in this bread pudding!